FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 If you run TYPO3 in :doc:`Legacy mode <t3start:Installation/LegacyInstallation>`
 the extension will be generated directly at :file:`typo3conf/ext/<extension_key>/`.

 Once the extension is saved you should be able to install it in the Extension Manager.

 7. Continue developing
 ======================

 Now you can start modifying the generated files in your IDE.
-If you still want to be able to modify the model in the graphical editor you have to enable :doc:`/InDepth/Roundtrip` before loading the extension in the Extension Builder again.
+If you still want to be able to modify the model in the graphical editor you have to make sure that the *roundtrip mode* is activated in the :doc:`configuration </Configuration/Index>`, before loading the extension in the Extension Builder again.

-[TODO]: Roundtrip link should link to page "Configuration" as soon as it is linkable there.

 .. include:: /Images/AutomaticScreenshots/GraphicalEditorBlogExampleFullPage.rst.txt